gitattributes(5) - phpMan

 A path to which the diff attribute is unspecified first gets

-its contents inspected, and if it looks like text, it is
+its contents inspected, and if it looks like text and is

 String